 Contact Me for examples of old content from 2016 which still ranks in 2020 with zero changes.
 You don’t have to pay me every month to keep your content on Google page 1, this is a myth.

 Higher word count SEO Blog posts and articles attract more traffic

-My SEO Rome BLOG article took 6 hours to write, but it hit the top of Google within 7 days and at the date of writing this article (October 2020) it’s still there 3 years later with zero added work or backlinking.
-This 1,000-word article took most of one working day to appear in SERPs – and isn’t that worth paying an SEO for very quick Google results to remain at the top of Google years later?
-My current day rate is £360* (October 2020) so if we say you hire me and I push your website to the top of Search Engine Results Pages (SERPs) and 3 years later you’re still there, isn’t that great value?
+My SEO Rome article took 6 hours to write, sculpt, create artwork and a video, but it hit the top of Google within 7 days and at the date of writing this article (December 2023) it’s still there years later with zero added work or backlinking.
+This article took most of one working day to appear in SERPs – and isn’t that worth paying an SEO for very quick Google results to remain at the top of Google years later?

 Write For The Reader Not For Your Ego or Search Engines

 Sometimes I meet prospective clients who just won’t listen to logic or reason because their ego gets in the way.
 When I see obvious areas for improvement for ranking in Search Engines often it’s easier to get straight to the point to save time, especially if you’re giving advice for free.
 I don’t have time to write a long winded email when I’m not being paid, spotting a red flag client does come easy to me these days so buckle up and I’ll share a story that I find very funny – Let me give you a real-life example from 2020:

 I connected with someone [Client] who wanted to be known in their city as a business mentor a few months back.
 When we initially swapped emails, I thought I’d be a lovely SEO lady chatting about local Google ranking for [City] but communications broke down rapidly within the first 24 hours to the point of mutual virulence.